DSAS Doctoral Dissertation Committee Policy (in effect: October 14, 2021; rev. April 8, 2022)

 2. the video portion of the connection fails before the meeting or defense is 50% completed (reasonably determined by the Committee Chair) and cannot be reestablished; or

 3. the audio portion connection fails before 90% of the meeting or defense is completed (reasonably determined by the Committee Chair) and cannot be reestablished.

-The Chair of a dissertation committee in which any participants attend remotely, or their designee, will be required to complete the Remote Attendance Certification form whereby they attest that the technological requirements for remote attendance have been met.
+For ALL Dissertation Proposal/Prospectus/Overview meetings and Defenses, the Chair of a dissertation committee will be required to complete the Attendance Certification form whereby they attest whether the meeting or defense was conducted fully in-person, fully remote, or a hybrid defense.
+Where a meeting or defense includes any number of remote attendees, the Chair must also attest on this form that the technological requirements for remote attendance have been met.
 This form must be included with the results of the dissertation proposal/prospectus/overview meeting or defense in the submission to the Office of Graduate Studies.
-If the Chair of the committee or their designee signs the student’s paperwork in the name of a remotely attending member, a copy of the authorization for this signature must also be provided when the documentation is submitted; an email from the remotely attending member authorizing the signature is sufficient.
+If the Chair of the committee signs the student’s paperwork in the name of a remotely attending member, a copy of the authorization for this signature must also be provided when the documentation is submitted; an email from the remotely attending member authorizing the signature is sufficient.